 Be Ready to Deal with These 7 Party Guests

-Just as there will be a variety of different personalities at a New Year’s countdown, you can expect to find a variety of guests at every other party.
-If you’ve been hired to do day-of coordinating, you’ll mostly be walking around to make sure the event is running like a well-oiled machine.
-But, in making sure that your clients have the time of their lives, you might find yourself whisked away in the storm of exuberant party guests.
+You can expected to find a variety of different personalities at any social function you plan.
+If you’ve been hired to do day-of coordinating at a wedding, you’ll mostly be walking around to make sure the event is running like a well-oiled machine.
+Your job is to ensure that your clients are happy and having a great time, but you might find yourself whisked away in the fury of exuberant party guests.

-If this is your first rodeo, here’s a rundown of 7 party guests you can expect to deal with.
+If this is your first rodeo, here’s a rundown of 7 party guests you can expect to being dealing with.

 1. The fixer-upper